-Rock Werchter’s campsites - except for The Hive and The Hive Resort - are run by local associations, not by the festival’s organizers.
+Rock Werchter’s campsites - except for The Hive, The Hive My Space, The Hive ADL and The Hive Resort - are run by local associations, not by the festival’s organizers.
 The latter cannot be held responsible for any abuse on campsites.
 Complaints should be lodged with the campsite supervisor.
 Of course, problems may be pointed out to the local authorities of Haacht or Rotselaar and to the festival organizers as well.
 All camping-related matters are co-ordinated by the local councils of Haacht and Rotselaar.
 They have drawn up the rules with regard to pricing, opening hours, number of toilets, wrist bands, lighting, firebreaks, cleaning...

-A good piece of advice: leave your valuables at home.
+Leave your valuables at home as much as possible.
 And whatever you do, don’t leave them in your tent unsupervised.
 None of the organizing parties (campsite staff, festival organizer, local authorities) can be held responsible for possible theft.
 Should you decide to take valuables along, you can always store them in the lockers at the Festival Park.